peterzheng98/RCompiler-Spec/src/items/enumerations.md

 r[items.enum.constructor-namespace]
 Each variant defines its type in the [type namespace], though that type cannot be used as a type specifier.
-Tuple-like and unit-like variants also define a constructor in the [value namespace].
+Unit-like variants also define a constructor in the [value namespace].

 r[items.enum.struct-expr]
 A struct-like variant can be instantiated with a [struct expression].

-r[items.enum.tuple-expr]
-A tuple-like variant can be instantiated with a [call expression] or a [struct expression].

 r[items.enum.path-expr]
 A unit-like variant can be instantiated with a [path expression] or a [struct expression].